swissspidy/media-experiments/README.md

 * Preview image generation for PDFs
 * Converting GIFs to videos
 * Video transcoding and compression (e.g. MOV to MP4)
-* Image transcoding and compression (e.g. HEIF to WebP)
+* Image transcoding and compression (e.g. HEIF/HEIC to WebP or AVIF)
 * Audio transcoding (e.g. OGG to MP3)
 * Video audio track detection and muting
 * Optimization of existing media with a comparison screen